emqx/cloud-docs/en_US/overview.md

 ### Device Management

-EMQX Cloud Standard and Professional plans provide rich REST APIs that allow users to integrate with their device management systems and IoT platforms through APIs and rule engines.
+EMQX Cloud Standard and Professional plans provide rich REST APIs that allow users to integrate with their device management systems and IoT platforms through APIs and Data Integrations.
 The unlimited plan of EMQX Cloud provides enterprise-class device management capabilities, allowing users to create and manage device objects directly with the enterprise plan, and manage edge endpoint devices and gateway devices with features unique to the unlimited plan such as device shadowing and cloud edge collaboration.

 ![device_manager_1](./_assets/device_manage1.png)